dynacentri/Jelastic-Pterodactyl-Node/README.md

 Included is a one-click add-on to upgrade the wings service.

-Certbot is used to generate and renew the SSL certificates.
+Acme.sh is used to generate and renew the SSL certificates.

 You will need a Pterodactyl Panel and the domain for it as well as an Admin API key with Node Read & Write permissions.